Morishing362/acgen/README.md

 ```bash
 acgen submit
 ```
-You'll be asked to login if you have no cookies.

 ## Edit header & footer
 You can edit header & footer of code generation.
 Place those 2 files under `[workspace]/templates`.

-## Cookies
+## Cookie
-Login session cookies will be stored in the parent directory of solution directory after you login to submit code with acgen.
+Login session cookies will be stored in the work space directory after you login with acgen.
 You can remove the cookie file whenever you want.
 ```bash
 $ rm cookies.txt
 ```